BlueBrain/nexus-cli/README.md

 ## organisations

-### TODO list organizations on the currently selected local deployment of nexus
+### list organizations on the currently selected local deployment of nexus
 ### TODO deprecate an organization
 ### TODO create a new organization
 ### TODO list ACLs on an organization